PaymentHighway/paymenthighway-java-example-spring/README.md

 # Requirements
 - An internet connection for dependencies and running the Application
-- Java 8
+- Java 8 JDK
 - Optionally (recommended): An IDE such as IntelliJ Idea (https://www.jetbrains.com/idea/) or Eclipse (https://eclipse.org/)
-- Optionally: Maven or Maven plugin in IDEA (however gradle binaries is included)
+- Optionally: Maven or Maven plugin in IDE (gradle binaries is included)

 # Structure